diagrams/diagrams-doc/doc/manual.rst

 `Diagrams.TwoD.Shapes`:mod: provides a number of pre-defined polygons and other path-based shapes.
 For example:

-* `eqTriangle` constructs an equilateral triangle with sides of a given length.
+* `triangle` constructs an equilateral triangle with sides of a given length.
 * `square` constructs a square with a given side length; `unitSquare` constructs a square with sides of length `1`.
 * `pentagon`, `hexagon`, ..., `dodecagon` construct other regular polygons with sides of a given length.
+(For constructing polygons with a given *radius*, see `General polygons`_.)
 * In general, `regPoly` constructs a regular polygon with any number of sides.
 * `rect` constructs a rectangle of a given width and height.